PlainNacho/PlainNacho/README.md

 # About Me

-- 🌱 I’m currently learning to use GitHub
+BSc(Electronics)
+- Keeper of the Keys to Intel Range embedded Controllers.
+STM8, STM32, Coreconnect
+- Mostly C but some HTML, Unitronics
-- 🔭 I’m currently working on work stuff
+- 🔭 I’m currently working on keeping stuff alive and battling hardware obsolescence with new designs
+- Working on the next phase to bring it all together

 <!--